zjc19891106/JSONSerializableWrapper/README.md

 // User class for test
-class User : public nlohmann::JSONSerializable<User> {//If you want to use rapidjson, you can use rapid::JSONSerializable<User>
+class User : public nlohmann::JSONSerializable<User> {//If you want to use rapidjson, you can use rapidjson::JSONSerializable<User>
 private:
     std::string name;
     int age;